odrodrig/RAG-LLM-Service/codeengine-setup/README.md

 To deploy using Terraform, see [Deploy the RAG LLM Application to Code Engine](./terraform/README.md)

-## Manual method (if your application code resides in a private Github repository)
+## Manual method

 1. Log into [IBM Cloud](cloud.ibm.com)

-2. Create an IBM Cloud API Key.
+1. Create an IBM Cloud API Key.
 See [Creating and IBM Cloud API Key](https://www.ibm.com/docs/en/app-connect/container?topic=servers-creating-cloud-api-key)

-2. Create an image container registry namespace
+1. Create an image container registry namespace

     Open the IBM Cloud Shell from the IBM Cloud Console (4th icon from the top right, looks like a console window).